"AccessControlList.getACL" returns outdated XML structure

 method signature to allow clients to specify which version they want.

 The exception would be thrown when Metacat doesn't know how to generate

 a particular ACL syntax.
 One reason I would want this is that there is

 increasing use of SAML for ACL docs, and it would be a good thing to

 have Metacat support ACL statements in SAML format as well as

 eml-access.
 It would also allow us to support future eml versions.

-#1 Updated by Chris Barteau about 12 years ago
+#1 Updated by Chris Barteau over 12 years ago

 Sample struct (attrib order defaults to "allowFirst"):

 NOTE: "AccessControlForSingleFile" inserts the following 5 fields in xml_access via the "insertPermissions" method (called from "MetacatServlet.handleSetAccessAction"), others are null: